Tax News

 Tax Rates, Income and Deductions

-Standard deductions for 2023 are $13,850 for single filers, $27,700 married filers, and $20,800 for head of household filers.
-In 2024 these increase to $14,600 single, $29,200 married, and $21,900 for head of households.
+Standard deductions for 2024 are $14,600 for single filers, $29,200 married filers, and $21,900 for head of household filers.
+In 2025 these increase to $15,000 single, $30,000 married, and $22,500 for head of households.
 65+ 2023 add-on deduction is $1,850 single, $1,500 joint increasing to $1,950 and $1,550 respectively.

 The Inflation Reduction Act instituted a new 15% minimum tax on corporations, but individuals were spared changes to the tax brackets.
 There remain 7 - 10%, 12%, 22%, 24%, 32%, 35% and 37%.
 Per 2018 TCJA the bracket dollar amounts are adjusted for inflation and will increase approximately 5.4%.
 You can see the brackets here.
 California standard deduction and tax rates can be seen here.

-Maximum individual pre-tax FSA/HSA contribution for medical expenses rises from $3,050 for 2023 to $3,200 for 2024 with $6,400 maximum per family.
 The Schedule A deduction for medical expenses AGI threshold remains at 7.5% for those itemizing.

 Energy Credits

-Beginning in 2023 the maximum electric vehicle credit increased back to $7,500 but with some provisions relating to minimum amounts of US sourced components for a vehicle to be eligible (emphasis on batteries).
-The vehicles must also be assembled in the US to qualify.
-EVs that do not meet these requirements are subject to the previous maximums and phase-outs.
-So this is all a bit murky at the moment as most EVs do not qualify for the increased credit (Consumer Reports has a list of EVs that currently qualify or may qualify).
 There are new price and income restrictions as well: Passenger vehicles must sell for under $55,000 and SUVs, vans and trucks for under $80,000.
 MFJ taxpayer income must be less than $300,000 ($150,000 single).
 Furthermore, there is a new option whereby the car buyer can reassign the credit to the dealer as part of the vehicle downpayment, if they can attest to qualifying under the income limits.
 For higher earners leasing an EV may prove a better option as the dealer is eligible for the credit and may pass it on in some fashion to lower the lease payment.

 The 30% credit for EV charging stations was restored and extended through 2032.